-At this point you are well into your first trimester and may begin suffering from morning sickness.
+At this point you are well into your first trimester and may be suffering from morning sickness.
 Seventy to eighty percent of all pregnant women experience some form of morning sickness, which is caused by the increased amount of hormones in your body.
-If morning sickness is so severe that you are constantly throwing up and not keeping anything down, consult with your doctor about the possibility of having hyperemesis gravidarum.
+If morning sickness is so severe that you are constantly throwing up and not keeping anything down, consult your doctor about the possibility of having hyperemesis gravidarum.

 Pregnancy Week 7: Tips for making your pregnancy better

 Here are a few helpful hints on your quest to surviving morning sickness: